-Delegates are expected to have a basic understanding of how traffic signals work and know what is meant by terms such as phase, stage, intergreen, saturation flow and capacity.
-This and much more can be gained by attending the JCT ‘Introduction to Traffic Signals’ course, which is normally held in advance of each LinSig Workshop, and can be attended as part of a discounted training bundle.
+Delegates are expected to have a basic understanding of how traffic signals work and know what is meant by terms such as passenger car units (pcu), signal group, phase, cycle time, saturation flow and capacity.

-This three day workshop is key training for anyone new to LinSig who needs to produce efficient and accurate modelling as part of traffic signal design, transport assessments or network studies.
-The workshop is equally aimed at people with experience in transport modelling, traffic signals, or earlier versions of LinSig, who wish to hone their existing skills, ensure correct applications, and be well placed to authorise or audit other people’s work.
+This two day workshop is key training for anyone new to LinSig who needs to produce efficient and accurate modelling as part of traffic signal design, development proposals or network studies.
+The workshop is equally aimed at people with experience in transport modelling, traffic signals, or earlier versions of LinSig, who wish to hone their existing skills, ensure correct applications, and be well placed to authorise or audit other people's work.

 01 Jul 2013: Introduction to Traffic Signals ...more

 11 Sep 2013: Checking LinSig, Arcady, Picady and Transyt Models ...more

 28 Oct 2013: Essentials of Traffic Signals for Modellers ...more

 29 Oct 2013: LinSig3 : Junction Modelling Computer Workshop ...more